 Music is taught discretely by year group, in line with the progression plans.
 In Phase I (EY and YI), music is taught by class teachers with CPD support provided by our music specialist.
-They currently use Music Express and Sing Up resources.
+They currently use Sing Up and Voices Foundation resources.
+Regular opportunities for children to develop singing and music skills within continuous provision are planned for.

 Immersion in music is a vital part of all our children's education; pupils in Years 2 to Year 6 have dedicated music lessons with Mrs Martin, our music specialist.
-Lessons are always practical and engaging and children learn to play a different instrument in each year group - allowing them to embed the skills they've:
+Lessons are always practical and engaging and children also learn to play a different instrument in each year group - allowing them to embed the skills they've learnt: